Sexual Harassment

 Under the Civil Rights Act of 1991, 42 U.S.C. § 1981a. there are statutory caps on damages due to sexual harassment.
 These are imposed for both compensatory and punitive damages.
 The combined damage caps are based on the number of employees an employer has working for it.
 The breakdown is as follows:

-A hostile environment created from sexual harassment and is a form of discrimination under Title VII of the Civil Rights Act of 1964.
+United States Supreme Court determined that a hostile environment created from sexual harassment is a form of discrimination under Title VII of the Civil Rights Act of 1964.

 The Court held that same sex sexual harassment can form the basis for sex discrimination.
 Consequently an employee can file a claim under Title VII of the Civil Rights Act of 1964.